When does the course start? October 1st, 2018

 How much does it cost?
 Nothing.
 The course is completely free.

 How is the course funded?
-The course is funded by the Santa Fe Institute (SFI) through a grant from the John Templeton Foundation, and by donations from users.
+The course is funded by the Santa Fe Institute (SFI) through a combination of grants, foundation funding, and by donations from users.
 In order to support future courses, we will be asking for small, voluntary donations to cover the costs of developing and providing those courses.

 Who is the intended audience and what are the prerequisites?
 This course is intended for people interested in a deep understanding of mathematical and computational approaches to nonlinear dynamical systems.
 The prerequisites are the following: One semester of college-level calculus (knowledge of derivatives); one semester of college-level physics (basic knowledge of introductory classical mechanics), and computer programming skills (you will be able to use the programming language of your choice).